hellomrsun/hellomrsun.github.io/_posts/2020-10-05-excel-generation-in-csharp.md

 canonical_url: 'https://sunjiangong.com/compare-excel-generation-library-openxmlsdk-and-closedxml-in-csharp/'
 ---

 I need to generate Excel files in my recent work.
-The file is not huge and it's about around 5000 lines.
+The file is not huge and it's around 5000 lines.

 I have tried two open source libraries to generate them.